 - The structure of competitors’ websites.

-The structure of the site in question can be found in a number of ways.
-You can:
+The structure of the site in question can be found in a number of ways:

-- Check the availability of an HTML sitemap and explore the sections contained within it;
+- By checking the availability of an HTML sitemap and exploring the sections contained within it;

-- Assess the main navigational menu and/or tags or filters on the website itself; and
+- By assessing the main navigational menu and/or tags or filters on the website itself; and

-- Manually analyze the sections of your client’s and their competitors’ sites (remember that the structure of a competitor’s site might not be immediately obvious on its surface.
+- By manually analyzing the sections of your client’s and their competitors’ sites (remember that the structure of a competitor’s site might not be immediately obvious on its surface).

 Let’s walk through the stages that were involved in creating the most suitable site structure for our client: